Mini Pecan Pies

 — Kathryn

 This tasty mini pecan pie recipe is made with basic ingredients that you may already have in your kitchen.
-Here’s what you’ll need to make them:
+No corn syrup required!
+Here’s what you’ll need to make them!
+You can find the list of ingredients with measurements in the recipe card below.

 - Pie crust.
-The crust is made 100% from scratch, but super easy and only requiring butter, cream cheese and all purpose flour.
+The crust is made 100% from scratch, but super easy and only requiring butter, cream cheese and all-purpose flour.
+Spoon and level the flour to avoid a dry, crumbly dough.

 - Brown sugar.
 For that deep rich classic flavor.